vegan-cheese/snake/README.md

 ***

 ### **The Game**
-**Open a terminal/command prompt/powershell.** To install the game, just clone the repository on whichever operating system you are using:
+**Open a terminal/powershell window.** To install the game, just clone the repository on whichever operating system you are using:
 ```bash
 $ git clone https://github.com/vegan-cheese/snake.git
 ```